W2jx/ProcessManager/README.md

 # ProcessManager
-the eclipse plug-in for managing processes
+a eclipse plug-in for managing processes